FastTrackOrg/FastTrack/docs/user/trackingInspector.md

 * 24: Overlay

 **The Tracking Inspector** is a tool to display the result of a tracking analysis and to correct the tracking manually if necessary.
 For example, the user can delete an object to remove an artifact or change the object ID to correct a tracking error.
-To make the user's life easier, an ergonomic interface with build-in keyboard shortcuts are provided.
+To make the user's life easier, FastTrack provides an ergonomic interface with built-in keyboard shortcuts.
 FastTrack alleviates the tedious work of review and correction, and the user can achieve 100% tracking accuracy rapidly and efficiently.

-## Load a tracking analysis
+## Loading a tracking analysis

-To load a tracking analysis previously tracked in FastTrack, first click on the **Open** button (1) and select a movie or an image of an image sequence.
-If the movie was tracked several times, the last tracking analysis is stored in the **Tracking_Result** folder and the previous tracking analysis in the **Tracking_Result_Date** folders and can be loaded using the **Open Tracking_result directory** button (2) (can only be activated if a movie is loaded).
+To load a tracking analysis previously tracked in FastTrack, first, click on the **Open** button (1) and select a movie or an image of an image sequence.
+It will load the latest tracking analysis available.
+If the movie was tracked several times, the last tracking analysis is stored in the **Tracking_Result** folder and the previous tracking analysis in the **Tracking_Result_Date** folders.
+Old tracking analysis can be loaded using the **Open Tracking_result directory** button (2) (only activated if a movie is already loaded).
 Click on the **Reload)** button (3) to reload the tracking data if necessary.
-The software can only load a tracking analysis if the folder architecture is preserved, .ie the folder with the image sequence has to have a sub-folder named **Tracking_Result** containing at least the *tracking.txt* file.
+The software can only load a tracking analysis if the folder architecture is preserved, .ie the folder with the image sequence or the movie has to have a sub-folder named **Tracking_Result** containing at least the *tracking.txt* file.

 ## Display options

 Several tracking overlay options are available on the tracking overlay panel (24):

 * Ellipse: display the head, tail, and or body ellipses on the tracked objects.